frankhu-2021/Outlook-Add-In-TaskPane-WebBrowser/README.md

 If you have any problems with this example, feel free to open up an issue against this GitHub and I'll reach out to respond as quickly as possible.

+# Support
-Note: This is not a Microsoft Supported Github Repository.
+This is not a Microsoft Supported Github Repository.
+There are no plans on future support, but if there are any issues feel free to open the an issue against this repo and I will respond back as soon as possible.